BSI-Bund/secvisogram/README.md

 ## Contributing

-Please refer to [`CONTRIBUTING.md`](CONTRIBUTING.md) for details about how to conribute to the development of [Secvisogram](https://github.com/secvisogram/secvisogram).
+Please refer to [`CONTRIBUTING.md`](CONTRIBUTING.md) for details about how to contribute to the development of [Secvisogram](https://github.com/secvisogram/secvisogram).